vesoft-inc/nebula/docs/manual-EN/2.query-language/4.statement-syntax/1.data-definition-statements/alter-tag-edge-syntax.md

 `ALTER` statement changes the structure of a tag or edge.
 For example, you can add or delete properties, change the data type of an existing property.
 You can also set a property as TTL (Time-To-Live), or change the TTL duration.

+**Note:** **Nebula Graph** automatically examines indexes when altering a tag or edge.
+If there are any indexes, a conflict is thrown when dropping or changing a tag or edge.
+Adding new properties to a tag or edge is ok with index.
+Please refer to [Index Documentation](index.md) on details about index.

 Multiple `ADD`, `DROP`, `CHANGE` clauses are permitted in a single `ALTER` statements, separated by commas.
 But do NOT add, drop, change the same property in one statement.
 If you have to do so, make each operation as a clause of the `ALTER` statement.

 ```ngql